How to Prepare and Not Be Nervous for a Keynote Speech: The Critical Piece Is Preparation

 I practiced transitions so I never had to think about what came next.

 I timed everything down to the minute.
+Literally timed it with my iPhone stopwatch.

 Quick Tip: Practice until your content shifts from memorized → internalized.
 When you know the material cold, your brain has space to focus on presence instead of survival.